 - Mantecaditos (Almond Thumbprint Cookies)

-Tembleque brings a sweet taste of Puerto Rico to your dessert table.
-This easy-to-make dessert is a great recipe for the holiday season, and its spiced coconutty flavor is a hit for coconut-lovers and even those who aren’t.
-I hope you’ll add it to your holiday menus this year.
-Let me know what you think when you try it and don’t forget to tag me on Instagram or Facebook if you make it.
+Tembleque is one of the gems of Puerto Rican cuisine.
+This dessert is a great recipe for every holiday, not just Easter or Christmas.
+Its warmly-spiced, coconutty creaminess conjures many good memories for Puerto Ricans throughout the diaspora.
+It’s a hit for coconut lovers and those who aren’t, so I hope you’ll add it to your “to-make” list this year.
+Let me know what you think when you try it, and don’t forget to tag me on Instagram or Facebook if you make it.

 Tembleque (Coconut Pudding)